Training Course

 Theory component:

 If multiple attempts are required to pass the examination, candidates must observe a 72-hour "cooling-off" period between each attempt.
-Candidates not observing the 72-hour rule are referred to the Training Director, which will impose a significant delay before progression to the practical component.
+Candidates not observing the 72-hour rule are referred to the Training Director or Training Manager, imposing a significant delay before progression to the practical component.

 Practical component: